azfarbkhr/piaic_qtr1_assignments/README.md

 25. Write a Python program to calculate the sum of the digits in an integer (DONE)

-26. Write a Python program to convert an integer to Binary, Octal and Hexadecimal numbers
+26. Write a Python program to convert an integer to Binary, Octal and Hexadecimal numbers (DONE)

-27. Write a program to convert binary number to Decimal number
+27. Write a program to convert binary number to Decimal number (DONE)

 28. Write a program to convert Octal number to Decimal number